HP 49/50 series: HP 49G

 The HP 49G (F1633A, F1896A), was released in August 1999.

 The 49G incorporated many of the most powerful interface and mathematics tools available on the HP 48 series into the firmware of the new 49G, including the ability to easily decompile and compile both SysRPL and Saturn assembly code on the unit.

 The 49G was the first HP calculator to use flash memory and have an upgradable firmware.
 In addition, it had a hard sliding case as opposed to the soft pouches supplied with the HP 48 series.
 Almost the same hardware is also used by the HP 39G and HP 40G.

 The last officially supported firmware update for the 49G calculator was 1.18, but several unofficial firmware versions were released by the developers.
 The final firmware version was 1.19-6.
 Several firmware versions for the successor hp 49g+ and HP 50g calculators have also been released in builds intended for PC emulation software that lacked full utilization of the successors' ARM CPU.
-Until at least firmware version 2.09, those emulator builds could be installed on the original HP 49G as well.
+Until at least firmware version 2.10, those emulator builds could be installed on the original HP 49G as well..
+The downside is in version menu, the calculator is detected as a HP48.

 In 2003, the CAS source code of the 49G firmware was released under the LGPL.
 In addition, this release included an interactive geometry program and some commands to allow compatibility with certain programs written for the newer 49g+ calculator.
 Due to licensing restrictions, the recompiled firmware cannot be redistributed.
+The author of the CAS code also maintained a enhanced rom for French CAPES exam.